Basilica of Our Lady of Snows, Thoothukudi

-Our Lady of Snows Shrine Basilica is located at Thoothukudi, Tamil Nadu, India.
+Basilica of Our Lady of Snows, Tuticorin, is a minor basilica located at Tuticorin.
 It is one of the Catholic pilgrimage centers in India dedicated to the Our Lady of Snows, a title given to Mother Mary.
-The Shrine name refers to the Basilica di Santa Maria Maggiore in Rome.
+Even to this day, the Coastal People fondly call her Santa Maria Das Nevis(Senhora, Das Nevis), which means Our Lady of Snows in Portuguese.
+The shrine name refers to the Basilica di Santa Maria Maggiore in Rome.
+The site is known for Portuguese architecture and Portuguese prayers and now it is recognised as a Tamil Nadu notable pilgrim site.